 - Reference resolving will be instructed to consider "

 ToffeeV2" subfolders when looking up library referendes such as Elements RTL, with priority over the "

 - Reference resolving will ignore references to

 libToffee, which is no longer required.

-By the combination of these effects, existing Cocoa projects should compile and act mostly as they did before, even though they are using the newer Island compiler backend.
+By the combination of these effects, existing "Toffee" Cocoa projects should compile and act mostly as they did before, even though they are now using the newer Island compiler backend.
 In particular, classes and interfaces will still default to Objective-C runtime types (the only type supported by the old Cocoa mode).
 But there are a few differences:

 - Cocoa code now has access to Island classes, including Island RTL, GoBaseLibrary and any second or third party Island libraries.

 - Island code can be intermixed within the Cocoa project seamlessly, if needed.

-- Swift Projects now reference the Island-native version of the Swift Base Library, which is relieved from some limitations of the old Cocoa compiler (such as no interfaces on structs).
+- Swift Projects now reference the Island-native version of the Swift Base Library, which is relieved from some limitations of the Toffee Cocoa compiler back-end (such as no interfaces on structs).